 Swiftwick Hiking Socks

-That being said, Swiftwick specifically manufactures a number of socks for hikers and backpackers.
+Being a very casual trail runner myself, I’ve personally found their socks to be everything that’s advertised and more.
+But they also make excellent socks for hikers and backpackers.
 A couple of their best hiking socks include the Pursuit Hike Six Medium Cushion and the Pursuit Seven.

 Point6 Hiking Socks

 In the midst of that 2014 trench foot predicament, I found a sporting goods store on a resupply day in Mammoth and inquired about sock recommendations.
 They pointed me toward the Point6 brand out of Steamboat Springs, Colorado.

 Those Point6 socks not only got me back on the trail, but they lasted for years!
 They played an instrumental in helping me finish the JMT comfortably and they’ve kept my feet happy on countless hikes since.

 If I was upgrading to a new pair of Point6 socks today, I’d go for one of their newer hiking models, such as the 37.5 Mixed Stripe Light Crew or the Hiking Essential Medium Mini Crew.

 When I purchased those Point6 hiking socks in Mammoth, I also bought pair of Smartwool hiking socks.
 The recipe for making my feet comfortable was simple.
 Change socks at least once a day and apply Gold Bond at every change, as well as before bed.

 While it increased my pack weight, carrying those extra socks was worth it.
 My feet were much happier, and anyone that has experienced their comfort knows it’s tough to beat Smartwool.
 Their hiking socks are extremely comfortable and breathe well to keep your feet dry on long trail days.